 In terms of the applicable sanction, the Act requires that all holders, and former holders, of certificates of authority produce information when called upon.
 The Council is of the view that the public is not wellserved when agents fail to comply with demands, like the Demand made in this case.
 Pursuant to s.
 13(1)(b) of the Certificate Expiry, Penalties and Fees Regulation, A.R.
 125/2001, the Council has the discretion to levy a civil penalty in an amount up to \$1,000.00.
-In this case, the Agent did not satisfy the audit by the deadline provided, however subsequently satisfied the audit after receiving the Report.
-In consideration of all of the evidence, the Council orders that a penalty in the amount of \$500.00 be levied against the Agent.

-The civil penalty of \$500.00 must be paid within thirty (30) days of the mailing of this Decision.
+In this case, the Agent has not responded in any meaningful way and the Council believes that a significant civil penalty must be assessed to send a strong message to, not only the Agent, but to all certificate holders.
+In consideration of all of the evidence, the Council orders that a penalty in the amount of \$1,000.00 be levied against the Agent.
+The civil penalty of \$1000.00 must be paid within thirty (30) days of the mailing of this Decision.
 In the event that the civil penalty is not paid within thirty (30) days interest will begin to accrue at the prescribed rate.
 If the Agent has active certificates of authority at the time that the civil penalty becomes due, and that civil penalty has not been duly satisfied, the Agent's active certificates of authority will be suspended in accordance with s.
 480(4) of the Act.
 Pursuant to s.
 482 of the Act (excerpt enclosed), the Agent has thirty (30) days in which to appeal this decision by filing a Notice of Appeal with the Office of the Superintendent of Insurance.